aahmad097/BlackBird/README.md

 Blackbird was designed to automate and handle the heavy lifting of recon for large domains.
 It currently uses the following tools to do the following functionalities :

-- Subdomain Scrabing via Subfinder and Sublister
+- Subdomain Scraping via Subfinder and Sublister
 - Subdomain Bruteforcing via MassDNS
 - Screenshotting via Eyewitness
 - 'Passive portscanning' via shodan